mebobby2/book-ms/resources/README.md

 * ```docker-compose rm -f``` - remove all containers (the stop command doesn't remove them)

 ## Upto
-Page 299
+Page 305

-The two playbooks deployed the familiar Jenkins instance with two nodes
+The Second Run of the Swarm Deployment Playbook

+Before that: Automate workflow-util.groovy to get the Jenkensfile wo